gioui/gio/README.md

 Open http://localhost:8080 in a browser to run the app.

+## Programs using Gio

+[Scatter](https://scatter.im), an implementation of the Signal protocol over email.

 ## Issues

 File bugs and TODOs through the the [issue tracker](https://todo.sr.ht/~eliasnaur/gio) or send an email